 Read our full XYZ da Vinci Nano review.

 The brand that made its name with cameras that can instantly produce photos is now doing the same with 3D printing.
 The Polaroid PlaySmart is one of the best 3D printers to get if you're looking for a beginner-friendly device that also produces good-looking prints relatively fast.

 In our testing, this Polaroid 3D printer churned out prints much faster than comparably priced devices.
 The output looks good, too — details are clean and smooth, and we had very few problems with our test prints.
 We also like that the Polaroid PlaySmart can work with different types of materials, and you're not locked in to buying your printing material from the manufacturer.

-You can find less expensive options if you're looking to get started in 3D printing, and the print area on the PlaySmart is pretty small relative to more advanced models.
-But this printer takes a lot of the waiting out of 3D printing process, and we think you'll be pleased with the results.
+These days, you can find a Polaroid PlaySmart for just a little bit more than the da Vinci Nano — and sometimes the same price when there's a sale on Polaroid's 3D printer.
+That makes it a good option if you're looking to get started in 3D printing.
+The PlaySmart takes a lot of the waiting out of 3D printing process, and we think you'll be pleased with the results.

 Read our full Polaroid PlaySmart review.

 If you want to take 3D printing into your own hands, we recommend, the 3Doodler Create Plus.
 This handheld pen lets you create 3D objects as easily as you would with a standard pen and paper.

 We like the 3Doodler Create Plus because it's easy to hold and it supports a variety of materials.
 Less expensive options like the Polaroid Play 3D Pen restrict you to PLA, so you get greater flexibility with the 3Doodler Create Plus.
 You'll also find hundreds of stencils from 3Doodler that can help you design toys, animal models and other architectural designs.
 There's a $19.99 kit that features additional nozzles for changing the layer size and texture of your model.